RagTag-Dev-Team/RightStudio/docs/docs/guide/development/folder-structure.md

 │   │   └── schema.prisma               -> Model and schema definitions for Prisma
 │   ├── types                           -> Type definitions
 │   ├── utils                           -> Utility functions
-│   │   ├── get-dictionary.ts           ->
-│   │   ├── get-direction.ts            -> Util function to get the current direction
-│   │   ├── get-locale-path.ts          -> Util function to get the local along with the path
-│   │   ├── get-locale.ts               -> Util function to get the local
+│   │   └── get-dictionary.ts           -> Util function to get the locale dictionary
-│   │   └── menuUtils.tsx               -> Util functions for the Vertical & Horizontal menus
 │   └── views                           -> Files that are included in app folder ├── .editorconfig                       -> Configuration file for the editor ├── .env.example                        -> Example environment variables file